Money Saving Tax Strategies – Follow These Tips to Save Money

 Income deferral is the first tax planning strategy that we consider.
 Given the choice of paying a tax bill today or paying it in the future when you may be in a lower tax bracket, which would you choose?
 Unsurprisingly, most of us would defer the tax bill for as long as possible to take advantage of being in a lower tax bracket.
 Programs like Registered Retirement Savings Plans (RRSPs) fit into this category.
 In some cases, it may be best to defer converting your RRSPs over to a Registered Retirement Income Fund (RRIF) until it is mandatory, which is December 31st of the year you turn 71.
 There are situations when earlier, gradual withdrawals will lead to a lower overall tax cost.
 This is a calculation we factor in when completing our Retirement Income Projections and finding the optimal balance between paying taxes today and throughout your retirement.

 Income splitting is when we look for opportunities to ensure that each dollar earned within a household is taxed at the lowest marginal rate.
 Because of our graduated tax system, it is more beneficial for two people to have incomes of $50,000 each than to have one spouse at $70,000 and the other at $30,000.
 For retired couples, income from sources such as CPP, pension income, RRIF, LIF, annuities, and joint investment accounts can be shared to ensure that as a household, you are paying the least amount of tax possible.
 For couples in their accumulation years, strategies such as TFSAs, spousal RRSPs, or having the spouse with the higher income cover household expenses and the spouse with the lower income invest are useful tactics for this life phase.
+Income deferrals are an excellent addition to a smart tax strategy.

 Investments produce one of three types of income: interest, dividends, or capital gains.
 The objective of our team is to place your investments in the proper investment vehicles for the greatest tax efficiency through income spreading.
 The most highly taxed form of investment income in taxable accounts is interest, as all of it is taxed at one’s top marginal rate.
 Eligible dividend income from Canadian corporations receives favourable tax credits and is often taxed at the lowest rate and can result in a negative tax rate by shifting the dividend tax credit to offset other income at the lower income brackets.
 And finally, capital gains in which you are taxed on 50% of your gain when the gain is realized.
 For example, generally, you’d place your interest-generating investments in a registered account such as an RRSP and your dividend-producing and capital gains generating investments in your non-registered, taxable, personal, or corporate account.
 Two levels of tax savings occur with this planning: